fly-apps/flygreeting/.circleci/README.md

 ```
  rm fly.toml

- flyctl apps create
+ flyctl init
 ```

-The `flyctl apps create` command creates an interactive session that requests things like the 'App name' and 'Organization name'.
+The `flyctl init` command starts an interactive session that requests things like the 'App name', 'Organization name', 'Builder', and 'Internal port'.
 You can type a unique App name, or leave it blank if you want a Fly to auto-generate name to avoid namespace collisions.
 Fly will also reserve the app name on the platform, for when you deploy.

 At the end of the session, your `fly.toml` file should look like the following, with a different app name: